 Filler words weaken your copy.
 Your goal is to write with clarity and brevity.

-Let’s take the two sentences above and add some filler words in so we can see how they differ:
+Let’s take the two sentences above and add filler words to see how they differ:

-Both sentences have the same meaning, but the first is snappier, stronger and more concise!
+Both sentences have the same meaning, but the first is snappier, stronger and concise!